jaschac/docker-gunicorn-django/README.md

 The following optional parameters can be also provided to a container:

  * A **port** that GUnicorn will be listening to.
 This defaults to 8001.
-It must be provided as the $GUNICORN_PORT environment variable.
+It must be provided as the $WEB_APP_PORT environment variable.
  * The **number of workers** GUnicorn will fire up.
 It defaults to 2.
 It must be provided as the $WEB_APP_WORKERS environment variable.

 In the following example we do assume to have this scenario: